 - Audit your data against the data Minimum Viable Data Model.

 - Use the data provider information for remediation task assignment

 - Define the target data model for the domain

 - Expand to the next data domain

-- Identify different data areas/domains related to service management
+- Identify different data areas/domains related to ServiceNow Data Management

 - Select the most important domain

-- Select most import data class as the root class for your blueprint
+- Select the most important data class as the root class for your Blueprint

 - Create a scheduled audit for the Blueprint